 Things to Know

-• Two pieces of ID
+• two types of ID

-• A Canadian address
+• a Canadian address

 Television in Canada